-- The containers and packages must remain structurally sound and lack evidence of leakage, spillage or damage. - Containers should be set up to be stable (i.e. they don't tip over easily) - CFL's should be handled by their bases, not the glass part - All light bulbs should be set down gently - Boxes should not be left on counters or places that they could easily be knocked over or down. - Any light bulb that is broken must be cleaned up immediately using the spill procedure under the Clean Up Procedures. - Light bulbs are to be stored in PCA supplied containers only. - Light bulbs should be stored and handled in a way that prevents breakage. - When the box if full, tie and seal the plastic liner with packing tape then close the top of the box and seal all open edges with packing tape to prevent it from opening during transportation - Do not over fill the CFL collection containers.
-Overfilled CFL containers will be difficult and dangerous to close during shipping preparations. - Do not force fluorescent tubes in the collection container.
-If a tube does not slide into place within the container, the container is full.
+- The containers and packages must remain structurally sound and lack evidence of leakage, spillage or damage. - Containers should be set up to be stable (i.e. they don't tip over easily) - CFL's should be handled by their bases, not the glass part - All light bulbs should be set down gently - Boxes should not be left on counters or places that they could easily be knocked over or down. - Any light bulb that is broken must be cleaned up immediately using the spill procedure under the Clean Up Procedures. - Light bulbs are to be stored in Product Care supplied containers only. - Light bulbs should be stored and handled in a way that prevents breakage. - When the box is full, tie and seal the plastic liner with packing tape then close the top of the box and seal all open edges with packing tape to prevent it from opening during transportation - Do not over fill the CFL collection containers.
+Overfilled CFL containers will be difficult and dangerous to close during shipping preparations.

-- Keep the CFL and shaped tubes separate from the linear tubes. - Do not tape light bulbs together or use rubber bands - Boxes sent by PCA have been pre-labeled with 'FRAGILE HANDLE W/CARE' stickers.
-Do not tamper with or remove these labels. - Do not leave light bulbs in a position or in an area where they can be easily broken - Do not stack material on top of the collection containers
+- Do not force fluorescent tubes into the collection container.
+If a tube does not slide into place within the container, the container is full. - Keep the CFL and shaped tubes separate from the linear tubes. - Do not tape light bulbs together or use rubber bands - Do not leave light bulbs in a position or in an area where they can be easily broken - Do not stack material on top of the collection containers

 Note: No fees can be charged to customers that drop off the program products.
 If your facility provides collection services for other products (non-program) other than program products and you charge a fee for that service, you may continue to charge the fees for collection of the other products but not the program products.
-The non-program products must go into a separate system than the program light bulbs (i.e. not be placed in PCA containers, and must be stored, tracked and transported separately.)
+The non-program products must go into a separate system than the program light bulbs (i.e. not be placed in Product Care containers, and must be stored, tracked and transported separately.)